-There are other insulation systems available, but these two systems are easily the most practical and cost-efficient for steel buildings.
+There are other insulation systems available, but these two systems are easily the most practical and cost-efficient for metal buildings.
 Our installers are intimately familiar with these systems, which are easy and straightforward to install.

-Fiberglass Blanket Insulation (also known as faced metal building insulation)
+Metal Building Insulation (also known as faced metal building insulation)

 Energy Saver FP™

 SolarGuard is effectively used alone or in conjunction with fiberglass batts for optimal thermal performance.
-Because of its radiant barrier, this type of insulation is a great option for condensation control for Mini-Storage metal buildings and cold storage steel buildings.
-It is also bird and rodent resistant, and fiber-free, as its inner core of fiberglass is encapsulated.
+Because of its radiant barrier, this type of insulation is a great option for condensation control for Mini-Storage metal buildings and cold storage buildings.
+It is also bird and rodent resistant, and fiber-free, as its inner core of fiberglass is encapsulated (often by metal panels).

 Why Should I Insulate My Steel Building?

 It’s relatively easy to see some condensation, but you may be missing the real issue.
-Visible condensation occurs on surfaces as water, ice or frost, which you can see on vapor barriers, insulation, cold water pipes, skylights, and cooling ducts.
+Visible condensation occurs on surfaces as water, ice or frost, which you can see on vapor barriers, insulation, cold water pipes, skylights, windows, doors and cooling ducts.
 Concealed condensation is more destructive than visible condensation and harder to address.
 You will have concealed condensation when moisture seeps inside your building and condenses on a surface that has a temperature at or below the dew point.